 - Boost your motivation another notch by buying a new vegan book or cookbook.

 - If a kitchen appliance will enable you to easily prepare vegan foods that particularly excite you, buy it.

-- Visit your local natural foods store, and purchase ten vegan foods you’ve never tried
+- Spend thirty minutes wandering around your local natural foods store, and purchase ten vegan foods you’ve never tried.

 - Remember that beans and vegetables contain loads of nutrients, so strive to eat these foods every day.

 - Order a bottle of Vitamin B-12 so you start out your diet on the right foot.